Hierarchical Network Design

 Core

-The core layer comprises a high-velocity backbone layer-able with alternative (backup) linkages.
-Its primary function lies in the conveyance of considerable volumes of information among numerous terminal networks.
-Devices at the core level generally encompass difficult, speedy switches and routers, exemplified by the Cisco Catalyst 9600, as illustrated.
+The core layer comprises a high-velocity backbone layer that is able to have alternative (backup) linkages.
+Its primary function is conveying considerable information among numerous terminal networks.
+Devices at the core level generally encompass difficult, speedy switches and routers, as illustrated by the Cisco Catalyst 9600.
 The principal objective of the core layer is the expeditious transmission of data.